 a reference to the Telemonitoring Results Document as output of the task.

-The telemonitoring service provider’s software, as a Care Manager, provides the updated version of Workflow Document to the Document Repository, replacing the previous version (see box C.1 in Figure X.3-4 in Volume 2 section X.3).
+The telemonitoring service provider’s software, as a Care Manager, provides the updated version of Workflow Document to the Document Repository, replacing the previous version.

 At any time the GP may review the Workflow Document and the new documents produced related to this workflow.
 This is accomplished through a query and retrieve by the GP’s software of the active Workflow Document from the XDS Document Registry and the XDS Document Repository.